Internet Filing Login

 The NAIC is using a streamlined formulaic approach for the financial statement database filing fee starting with the 2016 annual statement filing.
 In this approach fees are calculated using the measurement of an insurance company's premiums or assumed reinsurance multiplied by a base factor, subject to a minimum fee and individual and group caps.
 The NAIC no longer uses a tiered fee structure.
-Instructions and a fee calculator are available under the Payment Instructions and Fee Schedules link on the right.
+Instructions are available under the Payment Instructions and Fee Schedules link on the right.

 The NAIC Financial Data Repository (Database) is updated every year by the National Association of Insurance Commissioners (NAIC) on behalf of and at the direction of our members, the state insurance commissioners.

 Participation in the Database provides essential data for the Insurance Regulatory Information System (IRIS) Financial Ratio Reports, risk-based capital analysis, and other solvency-related reviews of individual companies, including reporting compliance and financial analysis.
 This serves to assist in preventing insolvencies for which liability is imposed on insurers under state guaranty fund laws.
 It also serves several other regulatory information needs, such as mandated: experience analysis for particular lines or sublines for individual companies and groups; general market structure and performance analysis; and statistics by company, groups or the industry as a whole.

 It is extremely important that all filings are accurate, complete, and timely.
 The NAIC will be working to ensure that companies have complied with electronic filing requirements and financial reporting requirements contained in the Blanks, Annual Statement Instructions and Purposes and Procedures Manual of the NAIC Investment Analysis Office, and any data validation failures are resolved.